This post may contain affiliate links via Amazon's affiliate advertising program. See privacy policy

 - 1 medium lime juiced

-- Combine vegetables and herbs then add the vinaigrette.
+- Toss salad with the vinaigrette.
 Mix together well and let marinate up to 8 hours in the refrigerator before serving.

 Notes